utmgdsc/Linear-Regression-Workshop/README.md

 # Linear-Regression-Workshop

 This is all the recourses used for the Linear Regression Workshops on November 17th (first half) and then February 2nd (second half).
+Hosted by Hamza & Rahul.